-Adjusted operating profit at constant FX increased by 9.0% from the previous fiscal year driven by growth in the Tobacco Business and the Pharmaceutical Business, partially offset by a decrease in the Processed Food Business.
-Adjusted operating profit including foreign exchange effects increased by 19.2% from the previous fiscal year to ¥727.8 billion, due mainly to favorable impacts of depreciation of Japanese yen against many local currencies in the Tobacco Business.
+Adjusted operating profit at constant FX increased by 5.2% from the previous fiscal year mainly due to an increase in the Tobacco Business.
+Adjusted operating profit including foreign exchange effects was ¥728.0 billion, the same level as the previous fiscal year, due to unfavorable currency movements as a result of the Japanese yen appreciating against several local currencies.